HOW I STARTED WRITING

 I absolutely loved coming out on the street and trying to get my name out there, but with my book not earning me quite enough money, I decided to try something new.
 I needed a way to keep promoting myself, but just to earn a bit of money in the process.
 So I came up with the 'Twenty Pence Poetry Store'.Though it would never make me millions, selling my poems for 20p allowed me to spread the word about who I am as an author, and earn some income in the process.
 And after a while, with some hard work and perseverance, it became my only regular job...

 After selling my poems on the street for over two years, I decided that I wanted to try something 'bigger'.
 Although sharing my words with people gave me great personal fulfilment, with some of my pieces I felt like their impact relied, not only on the words themselves, but how those words were said.
-So in late October 2018, I tried poetry street performance, or 'busking', for the first time.
+So in October 2018, after putting it off for many, many months, I tried poetry street performance - or 'busking' - for the first time.
 Though initially I was very nervous at putting myself out there so much, the initial reaction - both within myself and from others - was all positive, and I realised that street performance was the next step for me...

-Since then, I've been performing poetry on the street most days of the week, and I reserve just selling poems for times when the weather's too bad to perform, or I need to give my voice a rest.
-Although selling poems was my first true introduction to making a living from my art, poetry performance has become my biggest artistic passion.
+Although selling poems was my first true introduction to making a living from my art, poetry performance has become my biggest passion.
 I suppose my 'dream' hasn't so much changed as it has evolved; as well as having my books in bookshops one day, I'd love the opportunity to perform in front of huge crowds - think Glastonbury or Leeds Festival.
 It's a lot to hope for, but I've come a long way already, and I feel like I'm just getting started...